Read This and Get Your Dealer License in 30 Days!

 - Obtain a surety bond, (shop around for the best quote) a couple of surety companies include

 - Shop around and obtain used car dealer insurance.
-Companies to search for include
+(Not required to obtain a dealer license but recommended) Companies to search for include

 - Budget Plus Insurance

 - George Piper Insurance Services (see above for contact info)